kogakure/website-11ty-stefanimhoff.de/src/posts/2021/new-website-2021.md

 ### Rollup

-I started without any JavaScript bundler, but it’s convenient to be able to use modules or ES6 syntax.
+I started development without any JavaScript bundler, but it’s convenient to be able to use modules or ES6 syntax.
 I decided to go with [Rollup](https://rollupjs.org/) because it _seemed_ to be the simplest tool.
 It was still a mess to get it doing exactly what I wanted.
 That was the only part in the development which was frustrating.
-I hate all JavaScript bundlers available.
-They are all too complicated or don’t do as I want.
+I hate all JavaScript bundlers available. 🤬 They are all too complicated or don’t do as I want.

 In the end, I replaced my custom PostCSS NPM task to run with Rollup.